AlexYucs/coronaVisualizer/README.md

  * `npm run build`        compiles and minifies for production
  * `npm run lint`         lints and fixes files
  * `npm run deploy`       build and deploy this stack to your default AWS account/region

+ ## TODO
+ - Autoscroll on state selection
+ - Footer with github url
+ - Mobility and Fatality Rate data section
+ - New cases by day graph